What Happens to Expired Makeup: The 2 Main Reasons Why You Should Throw Out Old Makeup

 The best thing you can do is to deep clean any makeup tools you use.
 Deep clean makeup brushes and sponges about once a week, if possible, this will help keep bacteria from spreading.
 From time to time (it is not necessary to do this too often), you can lightly sanitize powder products by gently scraping off, or wiping off with tissue paper, the top layer, and then lightly spraying with isopropyl alcohol (70%).

-You can also spray the exposed part of lipsticks with it and then wipe them clean with either tissue paper or a paper towel.
-You do not need to do this that often, especially if you are not sharing your makeup with anyone else.
+You can also spray the exposed part of lipsticks with alcohol and then wipe them clean with either tissue paper or a paper towel.
+You do not need to do this often, especially if you are not sharing your makeup with anyone else.